 Make a rainbow of color using common weeds as natural dyes.
 With a little coaxing and time, these five weeds offer beautiful, vibrant colour variety and colourfastness.

 There is a definite correlation between medicinal herbs and their natural dye gifts.
 The flavonoids of many weedy plants offer an abundance of active healing compounds as well as a plethora of colouring material.
 However, most of these flavonoids and polyphenols are generally pH-sensitive and often lack colorfastness.

 Anyone who has tried to dye yarn with beet juice or red cabbage, understands the broken promises flavonoids offer.
 However, there are 5 weeds that you may find in your own neighborhood, that offer the gift of vibrant colors AND colorfastness, and the gift is yours with a little coaxing and a small investment of your time.

 Weeds that Make Natural Dyes of Yellow and Green

 Mullein is an easily recognizable plant that thrives in poor, rocky soil, and unimproved pastures.
 Mullein can be found all over North America, as well as in Europe, the Middle East, and Central Asia.
 It has fuzzy leaves that are usually ignored by livestock.
 It is a biennial and the first year it forms a thick rosette.

 In the second year, it sends up a tall flower that can be seen from a distance.
-It has been called witch’s candle because it was once used as a torch, when the flower stalk was dipped in fat and set on fire.
+It has been called a witch’s candle because it was once used as a torch when the flower stalk was dipped in fat and set on fire.